onsah/my-static-site-generator/content/pages/posts/pinning-nixpkgs-without-flakes.md

 `sources` contains the pinned nixpkgs, the name you gave above becomes an attribute in `sources` to access.
 So if you have the name `foo`, you would get nixpks by `import sources.foo {}`.

 ## Packaging & Shell
-One good use case for npins is pinning the nixpkgs for [Nix Shell]().
-So a new user can just pull the project and enter into the appropriate environment without worrying about having the correct version of nixpkgs.
+As I have shown above, nix shell configurations utilize `<nixpkgs>` syntax, which is the main deal breaker for reproducibility.
+Therefore the solution is to import nixpkgs from `sources` provided via npins.

-I use the following pattern:
+I use the following template:
 - `nix/shell.nix` : Contains the actual shell configuration which should be built with [callPackage]().
 Example:
 ```nix
 {